John 'Red' Kelly Father of Australian outlaw Ned Kelly

-John Kelly, father of Ned Kelly was baptised on 20th February 1820 in Moyglass Church in the Parish of Killenaule in the county of Tipperary Ireland
+John 'Red' Kelly John Kelly, father of Ned Kelly was baptised on 20th February 1820 in Moyglass Church in the Parish of Killenaule in the county of Tipperary Ireland.

 Old Moyglass Church 1837-1989.
 John Kelly saw this church being built and more than likely helped out with other locals.
 Demolished in 1989.